JulianBaader/redpitaya-daq-coincidence/README.md

 Clone the mimoCoRB repo (tested version: https://github.com/GuenterQuast/mimoCoRB/tree/af59dc24915f25d95c82944d6aeff0a67fc8080f)

-Create a Python11 enviroment (according to Günter newer pyhton should work with mimoCoRB, this wasn't tested yet).
+Create a Python11 environment (newer python versions should work with mimoCoRB, this wasn't tested yet).

-Install packages (mimoCoRB, ...) in this enviroment-> ... needs to be tested which packages are required exactly. kafe2 and PhyPraKit should sufficent
+Install packages (mimoCoRB, PhyPraKit, kafe2) in this environment.

 To install mimoCoRB browse to the mimoCoRB folder and run
 ```console
 pip install .
 ```
+Update the mcpha-server on the RedPitaya (also available here: https://github.com/JulianBaader/red-pitaya-notes/tree/daq)

-Connect the RedPitaya to the setup (HPGe to In1 and NaI to In2).
-Make sure the jumpers on the redpitaya are both set to low voltage.
+Connect the Red Pitaya to the setup (HPGe to In1 and NaI to In2).
+Ensure the Red Pitaya jumpers are both set to low voltage.
 Set the configuration of the amplifiers according to the Appendix.